 - c.
 Single persons will be allocated one bedroom - d.
 Live-in aides will be assigned a separate bedroom - e.
-Subsidy standards will be applied consistently for all families of the same size and composition - f.
-For families who have children of the opposite sex, once one of the children becomes six years of age or older, the family may be given an additional separate bedroom at the time of admission to the program or upon annual re-certification.
+Subsidy standards will be applied consistently for all families of the same size and composition

 5-II.C.
 EXCEPTIONS TO SUBSIDY STANDARDS